 Until comparatively recently, Campbell-Ewald had traditionally been one of the biggest non-network agencies in the US, as well as one of the oldest, celebrating its centenary in 2011.
 Part of the Interpublic stable since 1972, it was for virtually all of its history one of the core agencies on the General Motors roster, handling the key Chevrolet account as well as other business.
 However, the agency suffered a serious blow in 2010 when GM announced plans to shift all advertising for Chevrolet passenger cars to another shop.
-CE remained on the GM roster, but in a greatly reduced form.
+CE remains on the GM roster, but in a greatly reduced form.
 The agency received a significant boost in 2013 when it captured part of the global Cadillac account.
-That prompted its realignment within the Interpublic portfolio to become the US hub for the Lowe network, which also resulted in the bolt-on of several Unilever accounts.
-All change once again in 2015 with the loss of Cadillac, and its ejection from the Lowe network (which was aligned instead with Mullen).
-Another crisis was the loss of several accounts in 2016, following the emergence of a racist email sent out by a staff member and the subsequent dismissal of CEO Jim Palmer, apparently for not having acted quickly enough to resolve the matter.
+That prompted its realignment within the Interpublic portfolio to become - as Lowe Campbell Ewald - the US hub for the Lowe network, which also resulted in the bolt-on of several Unilever accounts.
+But it was all change once again in 2015 with the loss of Cadillac, and C-E's ejection from the Lowe network (though it remains loosely aligned with what is now MullenLowe).
+Another crisis was the loss of several accounts in 2016, following the emergence of an offensive email sent out by a member of the creative team and the subsequent dismissal of CEO Jim Palmer, apparently for not having acted quickly enough to resolve the matter.
 He was replaced by Kevin Wertz, previously president.
 Chief creative officer Jo Shoesmith resigned in 2020 to head global creative for Amazon.
 She was eventually succeeded by co-CCOs Silmo Bonomi and Clarence Bradley.
 In 2007, AdAge had estimated combined revenues of $239m for C-E. By 2019, that figure had fallen to $73m.

 Account assignments and selected contact information